severalnines/docs/dsl.rst

 	Returns a list of maps, one list item for each CPU cores.
 The fields in the maps are documented in the CmonCpuStats properties section.

 * ``list host.cpuStats(startTime, endTime, [coreid])``
-	Returns a list of maps, one list item for each CPU statistical sample in the given periiod.
+	Returns a list of maps, one list item for each CPU statistical sample in the given period.
 If the third argument is provided returns only samples for the cpu with the given ID.
 The fields in the maps are documented in the CmonCpuStats properties section.

 * ``map host.system(command)``
 	Executes a shell command on the host.
 Returns a map that contains information about the return value and the standard output of the executed process.